smcmullan-ncirl/SSPProject/README.md

 ## Run Instructions

-Add the following to /etc/hosts to allow the Kafka container to be addressable by the IDE, DIADataImport and the Spark Worker
+Add the following to /etc/hosts to allow the Kafka container to be addressable by the IDE, SSPDataImport and the Spark Worker

     sudo vi /etc/hosts